-Challenges: You will find it hard to be in some places and spaces in the world.
-Spending time in environments that are messy and disorganized, or that filled with depressing or chaotic energies will be disturbing and dysregulating to your nervous system
+Challenges: You find it hard to be in some places and spaces in the world.
+Spending time in environments that are messy and disorganized, or that are filled with depressing or chaotic energies will be disturbing and dysregulating to your nervous system

 3. Your Intuition is Strong